Medicare Part D

 Potential for Contract Termination

-Envision Insurance Company, marketed under Retiree RxCare, is contracted with the Centers for Medicare and Medicaid Services (CMS), the government agency that administers Medicare.
+Elixir Rx Solutions, LLC, marketed under Retiree RxCare, is contracted with the Centers for Medicare and Medicaid Services (CMS), the government agency that administers Medicare.
 The contract is subject to renewal each year.
-Envision Insurance Company or CMS can elect to end the contract at any time.
+Elixir Rx Solutions, LLC or CMS can elect to end the contract at any time.
 In the unlikely event this happens:

 You will be notified in writing of the program’s termination.
 Depending on the circumstances this can be 90 days or fewer than 30 if CMS discontinues the contract during a plan year.